davidezeji/cntf-smoke-test/README.md

 ## Deployment
 Prerequisites:

-* *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles.*
+* *Please ensure that you have configured the AWS CLI to authenticate to an AWS environment where you have adequate permissions to create an EKS cluster, security groups and IAM roles*: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html
 * *Please ensure that the "CNTF-Main" branch has been deployed, as this ensures that the cluster and other necessary AWS infrastructure are available to support the execution of scripts in this repository.*

 Steps: